pytorch/hydra-torch/examples/mnist_00.md

 Later, we will specify the optimizer (also default `MISSING`) as a passed through argument when the actual `StepLR` object is instantiated.

 ### Adding the Top Level Config to the ConfigStore
-Very simply, we add the top-level config class `MNISTConf` to the `ConfigStore` in two lines:
+Very simply, but crucially, we add the top-level config class `MNISTConf` to the `ConfigStore` in two lines:
 ```python
 cs = ConfigStore.instance()
 cs.store(name="mnistconf", node=MNISTConf)